tsdataclinic/scout/README.md

 yarn sync-schema
 ```

 If you see a message that says `Schema syncronization finished successfully.` then it means you're good to go.
 Now that the tables are created, you need to populate them with data.

-We currently don't have a script you can run to populate the database.
-The official way is to start up the server with a few environment variable overrides to tell the server to populate the database on startup.
-You will need to start up the API server with the `PORTAL_OVERRIDE_LIST` and `UPDATE_ON_BOOT` environment variables set as follows:
+To do that, run:

 ```
-PORTAL_OVERRIDE_LIST=data.cityofnewyork.us,data.cityofchicago.org,data.nashville.gov UPDATE_ON_BOOT=true yarn start
+yarn seed-database-dev
 ```

 This might take a while.
-It will populate postgres and elasticsearch with information from all the provided portals.
-In the command above, we are only populating with three portals to keep things from taking too long.
+It will populate postgres and elasticsearch with data from three portals (to keep things from taking too long).
+If you wanted to populate your database with _all_ portals, then run `yarn seed-database-full`.
+This is **_not_** recommended during development.

 When you see the following message:

 > Done updating all data

 Then it means the data refresh is done.
-You should quit the server now (ctrl+C to quit).
-Next time you start the server you can just use `yarn start` as normal, without the `UPDATE_ON_BOOT` environment variable.

 ### 2.5 Environment variables